 Next time we are in Coral Bay : Whale Shark Tour

 Familiar with this story, Nat strictly monitored my diet before our tour.
 Even with a chocolate-free lead up I still wasn’t convinced that we would see anything.

 My confidence improved when I learned a spotter plane located them.
-The plane radioed our boat which then positioned us as close to the ray as possible before we jumped in and snorkelled over to it.
+The plane radioed our boat which then positioned us as close to the ray as possible before we snorkelled over to it.

 Our first manta ray for the morning was soon located and our group hurried into the water.
 The water was surprisingly cloudy.
 Snorkelling and poor visibility don’t usually mix but, when the water is cloudy with plankton and you’re chasing manta rays, the conditions are ideal.